nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	ChangeTransactionStatus(id, status) – changes the status of the transaction with the given id or throws ArgumentException if no such transaction exists.

 	RemoveTransactionById(id) – remove the transaction from the record if the id exists, otherwise throws InvalidOperationException

+	GetById(id) – return the transaction with the given id.
+If such transaction doesn't exist, throw InvalidOperationException.